 SEO, or Search Engine Optimisation to give it its full name, is an essential marketing tool that is designed to get your web page noticed by search engines and ensure that it appears at a high position in the search results pages when your potential audience searches using appropriate search terms.
 These research results are referred to as ‘organic’ search.
 SEO uses a variety of techniques ranging from optimising your website to make it search engine friendly through to the use of quality on-site and off-site content that people will share and link to.

 PPC, short for pay per Click, is a kind of paid for advertising.
 You bid to appear in the advertisements that appear alongside the organic search results in the search results pages.
 The bidding process is automatic; you assign a maximum bid for specific key words and phrases and an algorithm uses this along with other factors to decide on when and where your ad will appear.
 You only pay when somebody clicks on your ad.
-Generally a well balanced marketing campaign will use a combination of Search Engine Optimisation and Pay Per Click advertising, like Google Adwords.
+Generally a well balanced marketing campaign will use a combination of Search Engine Optimisation and Pay Per Click advertising, like Google Ads.

 Appearing high in the search engine rankings

 Below is a screenshot of the Google SERPs heatmap which tells you where people’s attention is drawn to and what they notice most on a webpage.

 The importance of appearing high in the search pages cannot be overstated.
 Most people only take note of the first couple of pages of search engine results, so you need to ensure that your brand appears there.
 Of course just appearing there is no good unless people click on the result to visit your website.
 Part of SEO is to encourage people to do so and an important aspect of PPC ad design is to encourage people to click on the ad, for instance by including a call for action.
 The ratio between the number of appearances (impressions) in the search results and resulting clicks is called the click through rate (CTR).